anuragraj100/FILE-SHARING-SYSYTEM/README.md

 Download files directly
 Generate shareable links that expire after 1 hour Delete files you no longer need
 The UI is clean and professional, with smooth animations and clear feedback for all actions.
-The system is production-ready and includes error handling, loading states, and proper security measures.# FILE-SHARING-SYSYTEM
+The system is production-ready and includes error handling, loading states, and proper security measures.